shaponpal6/twitter-clone/README.md

    * User information (e.g. name, followCount, followedCount)
    * List of the user's murmurs

-### Point
-* You can proceed with the implementation freely.
-* Of course, you can also search the Web or refer to the books you have.
-* The deadline is one week after the assignment is handed over.
-The date and time will be announced separately.
-* Please aim to implement all the features in client and backend.
-CSS is not evaluated, so the minimum design style is fine.
-* You can ask any questions about the content.
-If any question, please send email to uemura1shi.1104@gmail.com and @cc aminul.islam@venturas-bd.com and mizanur.rahman@venturas-bd.com.
-Please note that I do not guarantee an immediate reply.

-## How to proceed with development
-1. Download `webapp_test-main.zip` from email.
-1. Create repository for your private GitHub account and push unzipped files to main branch.
-1. Give the administrator privileges of the repository to the following Github ids.
- ・ catzshi<br>
- ・ 2raminul<br>
- ・ bytegroup
-1. Create `develop` branch from main.
-1. Create the feature branch for your develop branch, submit a pull request as appropriate, and merge it into your develop branch.
-1. When development is complete, create a Pull request from develop branch to main branch, and write Appeal Points, Implemented Features, Unimplemented Features and Impressions for this webapp test to the Pull request overview.

 ## How to start the development environment
 ### Programming Language